prabapro/slt-broadband-usage-checker-chrome-extension/README.md

 >
 > - The `dist` folder contains your unpackaged extension, which you can use for testing in Chrome.
 > - The zip file in `dist_zip` is what you would submit to the Chrome Web Store for publication.
-> - Always test the unpacked extension from the `dist` folder before distributing the zip file to ensure everything works as expected.pup.js
+> - Always test the unpacked extension from the `dist` folder before distributing the zip file to ensure everything works as expected.

 ## 6. Loading the Extension in Chrome